Sharon Thompson-Schill: Awards

-Thompson-Schill has been recognized with numerous awards and honors, both for her innovations in research and for her outstanding mentorship and teaching of students.
-Her research awards include a Young Investigator Award from the Cognitive Neuroscience Society, a Mid-Career Award from the Psychonomic Society, election as a Fellow of the Society of Experimental Psychologists, and election as a Fellow of the Cognitive Science Society.
+Thompson-Schill's research awards include a Young Investigator Award from the Cognitive Neuroscience Society, a Mid-Career Award from the Psychonomic Society, election as a Fellow of the Society of Experimental Psychologists, and election as a Fellow of the Cognitive Science Society.
 Her teaching and mentoring awards include the Professional Opportunities for Women in Research and Education Award from the National Science Foundation (1999), the Women in Cognitive Science Mentorship Award (2004), the Lindback Award for Distinguished Teaching (2006), the Biological Basis of Behavior Society's Professor of the Year Award (2008), the Trustees’ Council of Penn Women Award for Advising (2016), and the Provost's Award for Distinguished Ph.D.
 Teaching and Mentoring (2018).

 Across her career, Thompson-Schill has also been awarded substantial funding for her research program, including continuous support from the National Institutes of Health (NIH) since 2000.
 As of 2019, three major grants are currently active and twenty-five are concluded.

 In 2021, Thompson-Schill was named Philadelphia's Biggest Foodie by the Delicious City podcast.